srimedhotech/django/AccountManagement.md

     ```
     def logout(request):
 	auth.logout(request)
-	return redirect('/login/')
+	return redirect('/')
     ```
     To explain the above, we need to call auth.logout method and pass the request.
-Then we need to redirec the user to login page using redirect method
+Then we need to redirec the user to home page using redirect method
 27. That's it, Your Todo App is now having the Registration and Login functionality.